 Our principal raw materials are in relation to the purchase and leasing of the light vehicles, trucks and heavy machinery that comprise our fleet together with the diesel fuel needed to operate our collection and transfer vehicles.
 In Brazil, the collection and transfer trucks that comprise our fleet are manufactured and sold primarily by Volkswagen, MAN, Mercedes Benz and Ford.
-As of December 31, 2017, we owned approximately 80% of our fleet, while 20% was leased or rented.
+As of December 31, 2018, we owned approximately 56% of our fleet, while 44% was leased or rented.
 Our leasing contracts for our fleet are typically for a term of four years, with the option to buy the leased equipment at the end of the leasing period at a set price.
-As of December 31, 2017, the total value of these lease agreements was R\$18.9 million, and they are set to expire between June 30, 2020 and July 31, 2020.
+As of December 31, 2018, the aggregate amount of the minimum lease payments under our leasing contracts was R\$36.5 million.
+In addition, on January 1, 2019 we adopted IFRS 16 - Leases, for which we recognized a right-of-use asset and a lease liability at the present value of R\$23.3 million.
+For further details, see "Item 5.
+Operating And Financial Review And Prospects-New Accounting Standards Not Yet Adopted".

-We purchase fuel from a number of distributors in Brazil, principally from Ipiranga Produtos de Petróleo S.A., pursuant to long-term contracts providing us with generally more attractive pricing than we could otherwise obtain in the open market.
+We purchase fuel from a number of distributors in Brazil, principally from Ipiranga Produtos de Petróleo S.A., pursuant to longterm contracts providing us with generally more attractive pricing than we could otherwise obtain in the open market.
 Our diesel fuel contract with Ipiranga provides for the purchase and delivery of a minimum of 33.6 million liters of diesel fuel per year at a fixed price, with prices being adjusted on a yearly basis.
 Fuel delivery takes place upon request.
-Prices are set by Ipiranga and are billed to companies in a similar industry at a set rate.
+Prices are set by Ipiranga and are charged uniformly to all companies in a similar industry at a set rate.
 The contract does not have a fixed term but may be cancelled by either party with at least 30 days' advanced notice.

 We also contract with third parties that provide leachate treatment and disposal, which consist of costs associated with the physical, chemical and biological treatment of leachate as well as costs associated with the transportation of this residue from our landfills to treatment plants, which in the majority of cases are offsite and operated by third-parties.
-We and our subsidiaries have entered into eight service contracts with various suppliers for the collection, treatment and transportation of leachate.
-The price of the service contract is calculated based on the price per cubic meter of leachate, and the aggregate value of our service contracts for leachate collection, treatment and transportation is R\$29.3 million as of December 31, 2017.
-All agreements are set to expire on September 1, 2019, and vary in duration from six months to eight years, depending on the amount of services provided.
+We and our subsidiaries have entered into ten service contracts with various suppliers for the collection, treatment and transportation of leachate.
+The price of the service contract is calculated based on the price per cubic meter of leachate, and the aggregate value of our service contracts for leachate collection, treatment and transportation is R\$50.7 million as of December 31, 2018.
+All agreements are set to expire on September 1, 2019, and we currently expect that the ongoing renewal process will be completed before that time.
+The duration of our service contracts typically vary in duration from six months to eight years, depending on the amount of services provided.